5/7/2025

 Investor Relations

 Great.
 Thank you.
-I'd like to thank everybody for joining the call today.
+I'd like to thank everybody that joined in the call today.
 We look forward to seeing you on what's going to be a pretty busy conference circuit this quarter.
-Again, thank you for your interest in ACV and I hope you all have a great evening.
+Again, thank you for your interest in ACV, and I hope you all have a great evening.
 Thanks.

 speaker